rogerberaldi/ExecutorFormulas/README.md

 	- Develop About Dialog;

-	- Include item menu for formula modules dynamically;
+	- Include item menu to import formula modules dynamically;

 	- Implement Latin-1 encoding to enable special chars to appear as it should